seleniumbase/SeleniumBase/help_docs/js_package_mgr.md

 ```

 <div>Website tours are just one way of demonstrating the abilities of the SeleniumBase JS Package Manager.</div>
-<div>Here's the SeleniumBase code for loading any JS package into any website from your web browser:</div>
+<div>Here's the code used for loading JS packages into the web browser with SeleniumBase:</div>

 ```python
 self.add_js_link(js_link)
 ```

-Here's code that loads the <a href="https://introjs.com/">IntroJS</a> JavaScript library:
+This example loads the <a href="https://introjs.com/">IntroJS</a> JavaScript library:

 ```python
 self.add_js_link("https://cdnjs.cloudflare.com/ajax/libs/intro.js/2.9.3/intro.min.js")
 ```

-<div>You can load any JS library into a web browser this way as long as you know the URL to it!</div>
+<div>You can load any JS package this way as long as you know the URL.</div>

-If you're wondering how SeleniumBase does this, here's a sneak peak at the code, which uses WebDriver's ``execute_script()`` method to run JavaScript commands:
+If you're wondering how SeleniumBase does this, here's the Python code, which uses WebDriver's ``execute_script()`` method to make JavaScript calls after escaping quotes:

 ```python
 def add_js_link(driver, js_link):